webdriverio/webdriverio/website/docs/visual-testing/writing-tests.md

  If you want the module to auto save a non existing image to the baseline you can provide 'autoSaveBaseline: true' to the options.
 #####################################################################################
 ```

 This means that the current screenshot is saved in the actual folder and you **manually need to copy it to your baseline**.
-If you instantiate `wdio-image-comparison-service` with [`autoSaveBaseline: true`](./service-options#autosavebaseline) the image will automatically be saved into the baseline folder.
+If you instantiate `@wdio/visual-service` with [`autoSaveBaseline: true`](./service-options#autosavebaseline) the image will automatically be saved into the baseline folder.

 :::